 As I've traveled further into adulthood, however, my fears have become much more formidable and much harder to scare away.
 They've become wise to tricks.
 They know my dad is all the way in Houston and my ulcer-induced tea-drinking habits in lieu of coffee mean I have a slight hint of honey.

 Often times, these wounds are self-inflicted and deeply habitual.
-I have a history of being less-than-severely self-destructive towards myself, but certainly not docile.
+I have a history of being less-than-severely self-critical towards myself, but certainly not docile.
 I am the protagonist and antagonist in my own story.
 Most interactions between the two are in the nature of road rage: short spurts of uncalled-for expletives and derogatory remarks.
 But some are more like calculated massacres with no mercy and no survivors.
-Unless you're Donald Trump or Bill O'Reilly, I'm sure this is something you identify with.
+Unless you're a sociopath like Donald Trump or Bill O'Reilly, I'm sure this is something you identify with.
 You are self-aware and, thus, self-critical.
 We all menacingly snarl our wiggly lips at ourselves while tearing holes in our jugular and arterial something-or-others, pinning down any attempt at escape with such a heaviness that it only confirms our winter weight has become a legit reserve for hibernation.
 Since we all have our own methods of self-consumption, let's focus less on the particulars of that part and more on what might be done about it.

 When I say "successful", what I mean is alive.
 I mean happy people who are in control and making it count.
 Doesn't that sound nice?
-I still watch or wish to watch tons of TV, but now I'm often so tired from working on whatever it is I have found to tire me out, that I don't last for more than an episode of Frasier.
+I still watch or wish to watch tons of TV, but now I'm often so tired from doing whatever it is I have found to tire me out, that I don't last for more than an episode of Frasier.

 The only way you can hope to independently foster a stronger sense of self-worth is by taking the initiative.
 No one is going to save you from yourself and no one can make you change.
 You aren't going to stop tearing yourself to shreds until you see some value in the whole.
 Eventually, you will lose the taste for blood and realize strength is replacing the weakness.
+Also?
+Vegetarianism is soops good 4 tha planet and, if u want kidz, u might consider.

 You are the ringmaster and choreographer in your own circus.
 It's all up to you to orchestrate and execute the performance.
 If one of the hungry bears tries to attack you, don't run.
 Capture it, enslave it in your circus, and use it to make your performance better.
-Every asshole move it makes will be met with an equally harsh jerk of the choke-chain.
+Every move it makes will be met with an equally harsh jerk of the choke-chain.
 If, over time, that doesn't work, infect it with rabies and kill it dead.
 (Attention: Self-improvement-related circus abuse metaphors are really the only aspect of circuses that should ever be condoned.)
 (Hey, here is a good piece of related news: Elephants will soon be taken out of Barnum & Bailey Circuses!!!
 I once wrote a letter to them, detailing my sadness.
 THIS is pleasant.)

 BACK TO BROWSE.